k0r302/red-physical-media-finder/README.md

 Changelog
 ---------
+v1.0.2
+- Add pre-set blocklist of Discogs users and also a preference to customize the blocklist by yourself.
+Thanks @sharky for the suggestion and initial list of bad sellers.

 v1.0.1
-- Fix issues with non-US currencies, that would make the user script get stuck on "Searching...".
+- Fix parsing issues with non-US currencies, that would make the user script get stuck on "Searching...".
 Thanks @beats for reporting.

 v1.0.0
 - First release.
 Supports enhancing the requests.php view page with Discogs lowest price, cost per GB and release link.